 Increasingly, brands are investing in tools that can help them both plan and measure marketing across different media channels and devices, and answer questions such as – did my advertising campaign actually drive consumers to store?
 If so, which messaging or media channel worked best?
 In order to unlock these answers, it is crucial to merge online and offline insights and fully map the consumer journey.
 This is where technology like location intelligence and tools like footfall attribution come into play, measuring in real time if and how frequently advertising impressions lead to in-store visits.

 Location data in particular has proven highly effective in helping marketers map and measure the consumer journey.
 By bridging the online to offline gap, location data can help marketers measure advertising performance and inform strategic planning.
-A recent study released by Carto in collaboration with Hanover Research found that the majority of surveyed C-level executives, managers, and analysts believe that location intelligence is crucial to their long-term success.
+A recent study released by Carto in collaboration with Hanover Research found that the majority of surveyed C-level executives, managers, and analysts believe that location data and intelligence is crucial to their long-term success.

 Choose the right offline attribution solution